NVIDIA/DL4AGX/mtmi/README.md

 $ python tools/onnx_split.py
 ```

-## PTQ
+## Post-training quantization

-In order to get better accuracy, we need to generate calibrations first and then build the DLA int8 engines.
+To better utilize DLA, we should use Int8.
+In order to obtain scale information, we utilize tensorrt calibration apis.

 ### Prepare intermediate features for calibration
+We first use onnx-runtime to produce intermediate features shared by the two decoders.
 ```bash
 $ python tools/batch_preprocessing_onnx.py --onnx=PATH_TO_ONNX --image_path=PATH_TO_IMAGE_FILES --output_path=PATH_TO_SAVE_INTERMEDIATE_FEATURES
 ```

-### Do calibration
+### Perform Post-training quantization
+Then we can load from the cached feature map as input, and feed them into calibators.
-Please refer to the argparse in the python file to enter correct paths, by default you will get the calibration file under `calibration/` and tmp engine(will not be used) under `engines/`
+With default arguments, you will get the calibration file under `calibration/` and tmp engine(will not be used) under `engines/`

 ```bash
 $ python tools/create_calibration_cache.py --onnx=PATH_TO_HEAD_ONNX --image-path=PATH_TO_IMAGE_FILES --output-path=PATH_TO_SAVE_ENGINES --cache-path=PATH_TO_SAVE_CALIBRATION_FILES
 ```